 Every year we strive to improve and provide the best possible programs in the safest environment.
 We review our camp’s policies and procedures annually, and institute any necessary changes to better ensure the wellbeing of our campers.
 Below I have outlined some of the measures we take to ensure that all students have an enjoyable and safe camp experience.

 Please do not hesitate to contact me if you have any questions about our camps and our campus procedures.
 The camp office is located in the Office of Continuing Education, in the cloverly building on campus, 215-881-7400.
 My direct number is 215-881-7339, or you can email me at email@example.com.

-All camps are located on our beautifully wooded Penn State Abington campus.
+All camps are located on our beautifully wooded Penn State Abington campus located in Montgomery County in Abington, PA.
 Directions

 Staff instructors are a mix of University faculty members and University approved local school teachers.
 Our team of counselors/camp assistants consists of current Penn State students.
 Counseling staff must be 18 years or older.